 The creative marketplace will guide users through this entire process and will provide you with useful suggestions and help when needed.
 You will even receive ideas about another store name if the one you have picked is already taken.

 The fact is, all you need to do is take photos of your hand-made products or vintage or craft items, write some brief info and upload them to your profile account.

 Ease of use: verdict

-There is no clear winner in the Shopify vs. Etsy competition when it comes to ease of use, so the result is a draw.
-Both the e-commerce platform and the creative marketplace are as easy to set up as possible.
+There is no clear winner in the Shopify vs. Etsy competition regarding ease of use, so the result is a draw.
+Both e-commerce platform and the creative marketplace are as easy to set up as possible.

 Shopify does require a tad more technical than Etsy, but it also provides its users with an amazing array of e-commerce tools.

 As a whole, both Shopify and Etsy are very user-friendly and are suitable even for newbies in the online sales business.

 So, our final verdict is that when it comes to ease of use in the Shopify vs. Etsy comparison – it is a clear draw!

 How flexible are the design options offered by an online e-commerce platform or marketplace could make the whole difference between creating and running a successful ecommerce store and failing.